 Glenda Updyke, PA-C, graduated from the Kettering College Physician Assistant program cum laude in 1998 and graduated Magna cum laude from Alderson Broaddus with a Master of Science in Medical Science with an emphasis in surgery in 2002.

 Glenda has worked as a physician assistant in general surgery and trauma/critical care locally, transplant surgery at Johns Hopkins Hospital and the University of Cincinnati, and thoracic surgery at The Ohio State University.

-She joined Kettering Physician Network in October 2011 and has worked in trauma/critical care, radiation oncology, and hospital medicine.
+She joined Kettering Health Medical Group in 2011 and has worked in trauma/critical care, radiation oncology, and hospital medicine.